STEVEN M. KELLIHER*

 [email protected]

-Diane Turner was called to the Bar in 1983 and obtained a Masters of law at King’s College, London in 1986.
+Diane Turner was called to the Bar in 1984, practiced family law briefly and then obtained a Master of Laws at King’s College, London in 1986.
 She worked for a decade as a Crown prosecutor and policy lawyer in the Criminal Justice Branch.
-She entered private practice in 1996, in the field of residential real estate.
-In 1997 she began her current personal injury practice and has represented dozens of clients in civil proceedings who have been sexually assaulted and traumatized, including some of the most severely violated, who spent countless years in Canadian Indian Residential Schools.
-She also acted as counsel for an association of victim serving agencies, in a lengthy Coroner’s Inquest in 2008/2009 involving the deaths of five family members in Oak Bay.
-Her efforts in that case, as well as a paper she co-authored, “Keeping Women Safe – April 2008” helped spur improvements to the justice system response to domestic violence.
-She continues working in the realm of victim’s advocacy as a member of the BC Community Coordination for Women’s Safety Committee.
+She entered private practice in 1996, doing residential conveyancing and a year later began her current personal injury practice.
+Ms. Turner has represented many clients in civil proceedings who have been injured or sexually assaulted and traumatized.
+She spent a number of years representing residential school survivors.
+In 2008/2009 she acted as counsel for an association of victim serving agencies in a coroner’s inquest examining the deaths of five family members in Oak Bay.
+Her efforts in that case, the media attention it generated and a paper she co-authored, helped spur improvements in the justice system response to violence within relationships.
+It also brought the of concept of trauma informed practice to the work of police and justice system personnel through the introduction of evidence from Dr. Lori Haskell on the then novel topic.
+Ms. Turner has worked in the realm of victims' advocacy since sitting on a provincial anti-violence task force in 1989, continuing her contribution as a member of the BC Community Coordination for Survivor’s Safety Committee until 2024.